Murat Yakin: Spartak Moscow

-Return to FC Schaffhausen
+Return to Schaffhausen

-On 17 June 2019, it was confirmed, that Yakin had returned to FC Schaffhausen as their new manager having left FC Sion previously that year.
+On 17 June 2019, it was confirmed, that Yakin had returned to Schaffhausen, as their new manager having left Sion previously that year.

 Switzerland national team

 On 9 August 2021, Yakin was appointed as the manager of the Switzerland national team.
 In the 2022 World Cup qualification, Northern Ireland held reigning European champions Italy to a goalless draw, thereby ensuring that Switzerland qualified for the tournament and Italy had to play in the playoffs.
 In gratitude, he sent 9.3 kg of Swiss chocolate to the Irish Football Association.
-In the 2022 FIFA World Cup, he led Switzerland to finish second in their group, in order to qualify to the round of 16, where they lost 6–1 to Portugal.
+In the 2022 FIFA World Cup, he led Switzerland to finish second in their group, to qualify to the round of 16, where they lost 6–1 to Portugal.
+At the UEFA Euro 2024 tournament, Yakin guided Switzerland through to the Round of 16 knockout stage where they recorded a famous 2–0 victory against defending champions Italy.
+They were subsequently knocked out of the quarter-finals in a penalty shootout loss to England, after a 1–1 draw.

 Personal life

-Yakin is the elder brother of Hakan Yakin, who was also a professional footballer with successful stints at Grasshoppers, Basel, and BSC Young Boys and represented Switzerland at international level also.
+Yakin is the elder brother of Hakan Yakin, who was also a professional footballer with successful stints at Grasshoppers, Basel, and Young Boys and represented Switzerland at international level also.
 Yakin is of Turkish descent.